 The Canopy Command Line interface (CLI) includes powerful features for system administrators to create multi-user and automated Canopy installations.

-This article describes the most frequent use of the CLI -- the "common install", for sharing an installation efficiently among multiple users.
+This article describes the most frequent use of the CLI -- the "Managed Common Install", for sharing an installation efficiently among multiple users.
+The Managed Common Install is also an easy way to specify that Canopy and your Canopy Python environments will not be installed in your home directory.

-The key advantages of a common install, in contrast to a default shared installation with multiple users, are:
+The key advantages of a Managed Common Install, in contrast to a default shared installation with multiple users, are:

 - System administrators can update the Canopy GUI application without being superseded by individual users.

-A standard managed common install results in two levels of System and User virtual environments, just as in a default individual Canopy installation.
+A standard Managed Common Install has a User environment and optionally additional Canopy Python environments, both Python 2.7 and 3.5, just as in a default individual Canopy installation.
 The difference is that these environments are managed by system admin, and are available for direct use, but not modification, by individual users.

-As an additional option on Windows-64-bit and Linux-64-bit, a managed common install can be configured so that the Canopy User environment is replaced by Canopy's optional flat (no virtual environment) standalone Enthought Python Distribution (EPD), version 7.5 or higher.
-This configuration completely separates the maintenance of the user's Python & packages, from maintenance of the Canopy GUI application, while still allowing user scripts to run on EPD, from within the Canopy GUI.
+As an additional option, a Managed Common Install can be configured so that the Canopy User environment is replaced by a stand-alone Python environment installed separately by a stand-alone installation of the Enthought Deployment Manager (EDM).
+This configuration completely separates the maintenance of the user's Python & packages, from maintenance of the Canopy GUI application, while still allowing user scripts to run on the stand-alone Python environment, from within the Canopy GUI.

-Common installs are now done using the Canopy CLI's "post-install-setup" command, described in "Canopy CLI post-install-setup options".
+The Managed Common install is created using the Canopy CLI's "post-install-setup" command, described in "Canopy 2 CLI post-install-setup options".

 Step-by-step procedures for the most frequently encountered scenarios: